open-orchestra/open-orchestra-docs/en/developer_guide/best_practice_js.rst

  (*different tools to validate as jshint*)

 - Comment js (example http://usejsdoc.org/)
-- Namespace : on Open Orchestra a big part of js and the global scope, a integrator may end up inadvertently override a function, example of using of namespace presented by @juchi in this PR (open-orchestra/open-orchestra-cms-bundle: `PR #1295`)
+- Namespace : on Open Orchestra a big part of js and the global scope, a integrator may end up inadvertently override a function
 - Cutting modules (AMD, ES6 Modules) of the code but also at the file architecture.
 - Tests
 - files Naming; no special convention exist